-The Adriatic-Ionian region contains a number of unique ecosystems.
+The Adriatic-Ionian Region contains a number of unique ecosystems.
 Pillar 3 builds on past period 2020 – 2023 when flagships were designed and approved and are recognising the vital eco system services important for the sustainable development.
 The preservation of these is essential to Europe's natural heritage and requires joint action and cross sectoral cooperation (Pillar 3 matrix approved by EUSAIR Governing Board in 2018) from the countries concerned.
 Several countries of the region are home to shared eco-regions stretching across borders.
 These eco-regions include the Illyrian deciduous forests, and the Dinaric Mountains and the Pannonian mixed forests.
-Overall, the Adriatic-Ionian region has a rich biodiversity in comparison to the average European region, with many species.
+Overall, the Adriatic-Ionian Region has a rich biodiversity in comparison to the average European region, with many species.
 All countries of the macroregion provide habitats for Europe’s large carnivores, including the wolf, the Eurasian lynx and the brown bear.
 These species require large habitats to sustain viable populations, and cooperation is therefore needed on joint management and on ensuring that infrastructure investments will not result in significant fragmentation of important landscape features.

 Marine protected areas (MPAs) are vital for marine environment conservation and are part of broader environmental law measures.
 The EU's focuses on the legal framework for creating and managing new protected areas.
 Under the Birds and Habitats Directives, EU member states must designate areas to protect endangered species and habitats.
 The NATURA 2000 network is a significant global network for safeguarding nature in the EU.